trimstray/nginx-admins-handbook/doc/RULES.md

   > One of the easiest first steps to undertake, is to prevent the web server from showing its used software via the server header.
 Certainly, there are several reasons why you would like to change the server header.
 It could be security, it could be redundant systems, load balancers etc.

-  > In my opinion there is no real reason or need to show this much information about your server.
+  > And in my opinion, there is no real reason or need to show this much information about your server.
 It is easy to look up particular vulnerabilities once you know the version number.
 However, it's not information you need to give out, so I am generally in favour of removing it, where this can be accomplished with minimal effort.

   > You should compile NGINX from sources with `ngx_headers_more` to used `more_set_headers` directive or use a [nginx-remove-server-header.patch](https://gitlab.com/buik/nginx/blob/master/nginx-remove-server-header.patch).

+  The Official Apache Documentation (yep, it's not a joke, in my opinion that's an interesting point of view) say:

+  > _Setting ServerTokens to less than minimal is not recommended because it makes it more difficult to debug interoperational problems.
+Also note that disabling the Server: header does nothing at all to make your server more secure.
+The idea of "security through obscurity" is a myth and leads to a false sense of safety._

 ###### Example